Skip to Main Content

 Cons

-• Interest on the loan is not tax deductible.
+• Interest is not tax deductible

-• Longer repayment timeline can mean higher costs overall.
+• Longer repayment timeline can mean higher costs

 HELOCs are often best for those who have significant equity in their home and prefer a long repayment timeline.
-That being said, it’s important to shop around to find the most competitive rate to avoid racking up thousands in interest.
+That said, it’s important to shop around to find the most competitive rate to avoid racking up thousands in interest.
 Also make sure you have confidence in your repayment ability, both now and down the road.

 3. Debt consolidation loan

 A debt consolidation loan can be a smart way to consolidate debt if you qualify for a low interest rate, enough funds to cover your debts and a comfortable repayment term.
-These loans are unsecured, so your rate and borrowing limit hinge on your credit profile (or your co-signer’s, if applicable).
+These loans are unsecured, so your rate and borrowing limit hinge on your credit profile (or your co-signer’s credit, if applicable).

-With how debt consolidation loans work, you’ll use all or a portion of the loan proceeds to pay off the balances for debts you want to consolidate.
+With how debt consolidation loans work, you’ll use all or a portion of the loan proceeds to pay off the balances for the debts you want to consolidate.
 Like a balance transfer credit card, instead of paying each creditor monthly, you’ll now make a single monthly payment on the personal loan to streamline the debt payoff process.

 Green circle with a checkmark inside